Clementina Walkinshaw: Later life

 In 1783, Charlotte, Clementina’s daughter, finally became legitimised and was allowed to see her father.
 Charlotte, in need of money for her and Clementina, settled with her father in Florence as his caretaker.
-Charlotte left Clementina her three children to take care of while Charlotte was in Florence.
+Charlotte left Clementina her children to take care of while Charlotte was in Florence.

-On 17 November 1789, Charlotte died at age 36 of liver cancer at Palazzo Vizzani Sanguinetti, a Renaissance palace located in Bologna.
+On 17 November 1789, Charlotte died unmarried at age 36 of liver cancer at Palazzo Vizzani Sanguinetti, a Renaissance palace located in Bologna.
 In Charlotte’s will, written three days before her death, stated that Clementina would be left 50,000 livres and an annuity of 15,000.
 However, Cardinal Henry Stuart would ‘release’ the money; he had only agreed to do so if Clementina would sign an quittance, renouncing any former claim upon the estate for both her and her descendants.

-Clementina Walkinshaw looked after her three grandchildren and lived until 1802, in her later years taking up residence in Switzerland and bringing up her grandson Roehenstart in the reformed faith.
+Clementina Walkinshaw looked after her illegitimate grandchildren and lived until 1802, in her later years taking up residence in Switzerland and bringing up her grandson Roehenstart in the reformed faith.
 During the years of the French Revolution, his father paid for his education in Germany.
 On her death, she left him a substantial fortune.